user827/arch-installation/README.md

 * Run the scripts in order in `scripts/host` folder.
 * Then in `scripts/chroot` folder.
 * Reboot.
-* Finally run `make setup`.

 See `packer/create_chroot.sh` for example.
-A password used to access the machine during installation can be created with `mkpasswd -m sha-512`.
+A password used to access the machine during installation can be created with `mkpasswd -m sha-512` command of the `whois` package.

 # Dependencies

 * edk2-ovmf
 * packer
-* ansible
 * vagrant
 * qemu
 * libvirt